Government of Tennessee

-The government of Tennessee is organized under the provisions of the 1870 Constitution of Tennessee, first adopted in 1796.
-As set forth by the state constitution, Tennessee's government is divided into three branches: executive, judicial, and legislative branches.
+The Government of Tennessee is organized under the provisions of the 1870 Constitution of Tennessee, first adopted in 1796.
+As set forth by the state constitution, administrative influence in Tennessee is divided among three branches of government: executive, legislative, and judicial.

-The seat of the government in Tennessee is in its capital city of Nashville.
+The seat of the government in Tennessee is located in its capital city of Nashville.

 Executive branch

 Governor

-As set by the Constitution, Tennessee's governor is the Supreme Executive Power.
-The governor (currently Governor Bill Lee) is responsible for enforcing state laws and the state constitution and is also known as the keeper of the Great Seal of the State of Tennessee.
+The Governor of Tennessee is the Supreme Executive Power set by the state Constitution.
+The Governor (currently Governor Bill Lee) is responsible for enforcing state laws and the state constitution and is also known as the keeper of the Great Seal of the State of Tennessee.

-Lieutenant Governor
+Lieutenant governor

-The Lieutenant Governor's main role is legislative, The lieutenant governor is a state senator elected by the entire Senate to be Speaker of the Senate.
-If the Governor is incapacitated or dies in office, then the Lieutenant Governor becomes the Governor.
+The Tennessee Lieutenant Governor is the presiding officer of the Tennessee Senate and first in line in the succession to the office of governor of Tennessee.
+If the governor is incapacitated or dies in office, then the lieutenant governor becomes the governor.
+The lieutenant governor is a state senator elected by the entire Senate to be the Speaker of the Senate.

 Cabinet Members

-The Tennessee Governor's Cabinet an advisory body which oversees the executive branch of the Tennessee state government.
-Members, titled "commissioners," are appointed by the governor--not subject to the approval of the General Assembly--and oversee the various government departments and agencies.
-Additionally, several members of the Governor's staff serve on the Cabinet.
-Governors-elect can, and often do, rearrange the departments, and thus the number of commissioners.
+The Tennessee Governor's Cabinet is an advisory body that oversees the executive branch of the Tennessee state government.
+Members, titled "commissioners," are appointed by the governor—not subject to the approval of the Tennessee General Assembly—and oversee the various government departments and agencies.
+Additionally, several members of the governor's staff serve in the cabinet.
+Governor-elects can, and often do, rearrange the departments, and thus the number of commissioners.

-Under incumbent Governor Bill Lee, there are 29 members of the Cabinet: 22 commissioners, 1 director, and 6 members of the Governor's staff.
+Under the incumbent Governor Bill Lee, there are 29 members of the Cabinet: 22 commissioners, 1 director, and 6 members of the Governor's staff.

-Legislative Branch
+Legislative branch

 Tennessee General Assembly

 The state legislature is known as the Tennessee General Assembly.
-It consists of the 33-member Senate and the 99-member House of Representatives.
-Senators serve four-year terms, and House members serve two-year terms.
+It consists of a 33 member Senate, and a 99 member House of Representatives.
+Senators serve four-year terms, and house members serve two-year terms.
 Each chamber elects its own speaker from among its members.
 The General Assembly is a part-time legislature, typically meeting from January through April or May each year.

 The current Lieutenant Governor and Speaker of the Senate is Randy McNally (R-Oak Ridge).
-He was elected on January 10, 2017 and is the second, consecutive Republican to hold the office.
+He was elected on January 10, 2017, and is the second consecutive Republican to hold the office.